yewen-jin/yewen-jin/README.md

 - This list is a Work in Progress...

-### Why Am I djSQL?
+### Who is djSQL?

-I'm djSQL because when I play video games I love sweeping through Side Quests.
-It is also because I love database.
-And I'm a DJ sometimes when I'm not coding.
+When djSQL plays video games they sweeps through side quests, hence the name side quest legend.